rnd7/awsm-mkii/README.md

 Global settings are located in the Session Settings.

 A Session can contain multiple Channels with multiple individual Voices.
-Every Voice can be modulated by Oscillatos.
+Every Voice can be modulated by various different Oscillators.

 Double click to add or remove additional WaveSplinePoints to a WaveSplineGraph.